This is a follow on article from my SDN Academy course.

 This isn’t just a tool to enable facilitators to run the workshop.
 We use it to get alignment and buy-in from internal and external stakeholders.

-Because it’s visual, colourful and linear, stakeholders can quickly take in the shape of the session, and then focus in to the details as required.
+Because it’s visual, colourful and linear, stakeholders can quickly take in the shape of the session, and then focus on the details as required.
 It’s supremely accessible, no matter what level of detail stakeholders are looking to get into.

 Makes reuse and recycling easy